Sami-115667/LU_Hackathon_Zero_XP/README.md

 ## Note
-This project is the result of an intense 22-hour coding marathon during a hackathon.
+This project is a team project cosisting of 3 members and the result of an intense 22-hour coding marathon during a hackathon.
 In just one day, we managed to bring this app to life, showcasing the power of dedication and rapid development to create a functional and impactful solution.

 ## Features